-When the right of private defence of property extends to causing death
+When the right of private defence of property extends to causing death grievous hurt will be the consequence, if such right of private defence is not exercised.

 103. The right of private defence of property extends, under the restrictions mentioned in section 99, to the voluntary causing of death or of any other harm to the wrongdoer, if the offence, the committing of which, or the attempting to commit which, occasions the exercise of the right, is an offence of any of the following descriptions: